idptools/metapredict/README.md

 Emenecker, R. J., Griffith, D. & Holehouse, A. S. Metapredict: a fast, accurate, and easy-to-use predictor of consensus disorder and structure.
 Biophys.
 J. 120, 4312–4319 (2021).

-Note that in addition to the original paper, there's a V2 preprint; HOWEVER, we ask you only cite the original paper and describe the version being used (V1, V2 or V2-FF).
+Note that in addition to the original paper, there's a V2 preprint; HOWEVER, we ask you only cite the original paper and describe the version being used (V1, V2, V2-FF, or V3).

+We are hoping to get a paper out for V3 in the near future (if we already have, then we just forgot to delete this sentence)...

 Emenecker, R. J., Griffith, D. & Holehouse, A. S. Metapredict V2: An update to metapredict, a fast, accurate, and easy-to-use predictor of consensus disorder and structure. bioRxiv 2022.06.06.494887 (2022). doi:10.1101/2022.06.06.494887## Changes